📊 What is the Monthly Reading Pages Graph?

 Example:

-January reading notes:
+January reading logs:

 • Textbook A "pages 1-50" recorded on January 5